 FALL + SPRING PRIVATE VOICE LESSONS

 Find Your Voice!
 The Young Company offers half-hour long private voice lessons Sunday through Friday with a variety of professional and engaging coaches.
-With professional and dynamic instructors, students explore vocal technique, musicianship, song repertoire, and audition skills.
+Each student is paired with a specific instructor and continues through 14 lessons.
+Throughout these lessons students explore vocal technique, musicianship, song repertoire, and audition skills.
+Lessons are also open for adult, because it is never too late to learn how to sing (and everyone can learn!)

 To register for a time slot, you may call the Box Office at 781-279-2200 or the Education Department at 781-279-7885 x104.